Docs / Monitors

 Display Layout Memory

-BetterStage remembers your stages and pinned displays separately for every monitor arrangement you use — laptop on its own, docked to a single external, docked to a multi-monitor desk setup, and so on.
-When you switch between arrangements, the layout that matches comes back automatically with no prompt needed.
+BetterStage remembers stage layouts and display identities across the monitor arrangements you use — laptop on its own, docked to a single external, docked to a multi-monitor desk setup, and so on.
+Workspace Continuity restores the matching stages, windows, and per-display layouts after that arrangement settles.

 Hot-Plugging